 \section{Conclusions and Future Works}

-In this paper, we deployed a method using two auxiliary RVs to characterize the capacity region of identification, secrecy, template, and privacy-leakage rates in the BIS. {We demonstrated that the characterization using two auxiliary RVs reduce to the one using only an auxiliary RV.} Compared to the model proposed in \cite{itw3} and \cite{tuncel}, what we newly imposed on our model are: \begin{itemize} \item treating a noisy channel in the enrollment phase, \item considering a scheme of both compressing template (as in \cite{tuncel}) and protecting privacy (as in \cite{itw3}), \item analyzing the capacity region provided that the prior distribution of an identified individual is unknown. \end{itemize}
+In this paper, we deployed a method using two auxiliary RVs to characterize the capacity region of identification, secrecy, template, {and} privacy-leakage rates in the BIS. {We demonstrated that the characterization using two auxiliary RVs reduce to the one using only an auxiliary RV.} Compared to the model proposed in \cite{tuncel} and \cite{itw3}, what we newly imposed on our model are: \begin{itemize} \item treating a noisy channel in the enrollment phase, \item considering a scheme of both compressing template (as in \cite{tuncel} and \cite{vy}) and protecting privacy (as in \cite{itw3}), \item analyzing the capacity region provided that the prior distribution of an identified individual is unknown. \end{itemize}

-As special cases, it can be checked that our characterization reduces to the one in \cite{itw3} where the enrollment channel is noiseless and there is no constraint on the template rate, and it also coincides with the {one} derived by G\"unl\"u and Kramer \cite{onur} {where there is only one individual}.
+As special cases, it can be checked that our characterization reduces to the one in \cite[Theorem 1]{itw3} where the enrollment channel is noiseless and there is no constraint on the template rate, and it also coincides with the {one} derived by G\"unl\"u and Kramer \cite[Theorem 1]{onur} {where there is only one individual}. {In a slightly different model in which the secret key is chosen independently of the bio-data sequences, known as chosen-secret BIS model \cite{itw3},\cite{onur}, the capacity region has not been discussed in this paper.
+However, it can be characterized via similar arguments for proving Theorem 1 by just adding a one-time pad operation}.
 For the future works, as we have seen in Remark \ref{remark2222} about the relation between $\mathcal{A}_1$ and $\mathcal{A}_2$, this is a positive hint that Theorem \ref{th1} can be reproved by a scheme {using} only one auxiliary RV and now {this task is under way}. {We also} plan to analyze the capacity regions of the BIS under strong secrecy criterion regarding secrecy-leakage.

 \appendices